danielhu19/datastructures-algorithms/README.md

 ## Tested on

 - MacOS Ventura 13.0

-> Linux: Not tested yet, theoretically can be run on Linux.
+- Linux: tested on docker Ubuntu:22.04

-> Windows: Use Windows Subsystem for Linux
+> Windows: Not tested yet, theoretically can be run on Linux.

-## Build
+## Local Build

 ### Get source code